 Palace of Russian Emperor Alexander III in Massandra

 Resembling a French chateau, the palace of Emperor Alexander III is situated 5 km North-East from Yalta in Crimean village Massandra that located on elevated and cliffy cape.
 The castle originally built in 1881-1900 for Tsar Alexander III, but after his death in 1894, the palace in Massandra was finished in 1900 by his son and the last Russian Tsar, Nicolas II.
-This castle was used by Romanovs only as hunting lodge and the royal family never stayed for a night here, but during the Soviet times, Joseph Stalin decided to use it as his as his dacha in Crimea.
+This castle was used by Romanovs only as a hunting lodge and the royal family never stayed for a night here, but during the Soviet times, Joseph Stalin decided to use it as his dacha in Crimea.

 Photo #045 taken on September 14, 2013

 About Me in Short

 My name's Arthur Lookyanov, I'm a private tour guide, personal driver and photographer in Moscow, Russia.
 I work in my business and run my website Moscow-Driver.com from 2002.
 Read more about me and my services, check out testimonials of my former business and travel clients from all over the World, hit me up on Twitter or other social websites.
 I hope that you will like my photos as well.